← Dashboard ↑ Back to Top

 5. Verify and invest: The complete exchange typically takes 2-4 weeks.
 Log into both accounts to confirm the money left the old account and arrived at the new one.
 Don't leave it sitting in cash — invest it in your chosen low-cost index funds immediately.

-🔄 The Three Players in a Contract Exchange
+🔄 The Key Players in a Contract Exchange

 Old Vendor Liquidates your funds and sends the check/wire to the new vendor